majoduran/Denovo_immunogenicitymodel/README.md

 # Modeling Immunogenicity of *De Novo* Proteins
 Welcome to our project repository!
 This project is designed to predict the immunogenicity of *de novo* proteins by integrating various data sources and leveraging existing immunogenicity prediction models.

 Our strategy begins with a preprocessing of peptide sequences to ensure that all data is cleaned and standardized for accurate analysis.
 We then evaluate the immunogenicity of various peptide data sources while also assessing the predictive accuracy of each model.
 A key component of this project is the examination of important features that play a significant role in determining immunogenicity, especially as these features can differ noticeably between natural proteins and *de novo* proteins.
-The primary features we focus on are melting temperature and peptide length (Quijano *et al*., 2020).
+The primary features we focus on are melting temperature (Tm) and peptide length (Quijano *et al*., 2020).
 We compare these attributes between the peptides being evaluated and the training dataset to understand how they relate to the model's predictive capabilities, providing insights into what influences immunogenicity predictions.

 # Table of Content
 - Data Input Requirements